-It is recommended that text items less than 1K (1024 bytes) in size should be output using uncompressed tEXt chunks.
-In particular, it is recommended that the basic title and author keywords should always be output using uncompressed tEXt chunks.
-Lengthy disclaimers, on the other hand, are ideal candidates for zTXt.
+It is recommended that text items less than 1K (1024 bytes) in size should be output using uncompressed text chunks.
+In particular, it is recommended that the text associated with basic title and author keywords should always be output with uncompressed chunks.
+Lengthy disclaimers, on the other hand, are ideal candidates for compression.

-Placing large tEXt and zTXt chunks after the image data (after IDAT) can speed up image display in some situations, since the decoder won't have to read over the text to get to the image data.
+Placing large text chunks after the image data (after IDAT) can speed up image display in some situations, since the decoder won't have to read over the text to get to the image data.
 But it is recommended that small text chunks, such as the image title, appear before IDAT.